 Fixed annuity products help individuals create dependable income streams for life or for a specified period of time and help them save and invest to achieve financial goals.
-Our traditional fixed annuity product offerings previously included single premium deferred annuities, single premium immediate annuities and structured settlements.
+We previously sold traditional fixed annuity product offerings, including single premium deferred annuities, single premium immediate annuities and structured settlements.
+We continue to hold in-force blocks of these products.